Local rigidity of Julia sets

 \subsection{Acknowledgement}

 We would like to thank Donyi Wei for his proof of Lemma \ref{lemconenormal}.
 The first-named author would like to thank Beijing International Center for Mathematical Research in Peking University for the invitation.
+The first named author Zhuchao Ji is supported by ZPNSF Grant (No. XHD24A0201) and by NSFC Grant (No. 12401106).
 The second-named author Junyi Xie is supported by NSFC Grant (No.12271007).